 If your tenant misses the payment deadline, serve a Three Day Notice to Pay or Quit.
 This is the first step in the eviction process.
 You need to fill out the paperwork completely, or the eviction judge may throw out the entire case, and you’ll have to start over.
 Even a small typo or missed phone number or signature will cause problems.

 How to Evict a Tenant

 You’ll need to move forward with tenant eviction if your tenant stops paying rent entirely.
 File court paperwork to take the next step towards eviction.
-The easiest way to do that is to hire an eviction company.
+According to these Los Angeles property managers, the easiest way to do that is to hire an eviction company.
 For a few hundred dollars, they will take care of all the paperwork and coordinate with the sheriff and get you a court date.

 Once you get a court date, you go to court.
 You can represent yourself or hire an attorney.
 The judge will listen to both sides and likely rule in your favor.
 The judge will give an eviction date that’s usually about two weeks after the hearing.
 On that date, you will meet the sheriff and a locksmith at your property.
 The sheriff will make sure it’s empty and allow you to change the locks and gain possession.

 Avoiding the San Diego Eviction Process

 Ideally, you can mitigate all this by properly screening your tenant and keeping all lines of communication open.
 Evicting a tenant is not good for anyone.
 You’ll lose money and face court costs.

 If you have any questions regarding your current tenant or an eviction, please contact us at Priority One Real Estate.
 We can help you with professional San Diego property management.